Overcome Procrastination with EFT-Tapping

 -

-How can I take care of myself here?
+How can I take care of myself here and achieve my goals?

 Journal for 5 - 10 minutes

-When we slow down and listen to the part that feels stressed and makes us procrastinate, it can reveal what it truly needs.
-Journaling gives that part a safe voice—and when it’s heard, we can gain freedom.
+When we slow down and listen to the part that feels stressed and is distracting us from the work, it can reveal what it truly needs.
+Journaling gives that part a safe voice—and when it’s heard, when we gain self-awareness as to why we procrastinate.
+With that knowledge, we have freedom to make more empowering choices.

 Try dialoguing with this part by asking questions and writing down whatever responses arise.
-There’s no need to overthink it; just allow the words to come.
+There’s no need to overthink it; just allow the words to flow.

 Begin by grounding yourself: